vartikasingh1703/Customer-Churn-Prediction/README.md

 InternetService: Type of internet service (DSL, Fiber optic, No).

-OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV, StreamingMovies: Additional services the customer has subscribed to (Yes/No).
+OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV

+StreamingMovies: Additional services the customer has subscribed to (Yes/No).

 Contract: Type of contract (Month-to-month, One year, Two year).